By Elena Chernov

 A HIIT workout of cycling would include 30 seconds of cycling as fast as you can at high intensity.
 Then rest with a few minutes of slow exercise at a low intensity.
 This would be only one circuit of 4-6 circuits during one workout session.

-One study done by IHRSA found that from, “2012 to 2015, memberships in traditional fitness clubs grew by just 5%, while the smaller specialty studios jumped by over 74%.”
+One study done by IHRSA found that from, “2012 to 2015, memberships in traditional fitness clubs grew by just 5 percent, while the smaller specialty studios jumped by over 74 percent.”

 This trend has been driven mostly by the Gen Z and Millennial generation.
 The IHRSA states that the “18 to 25-year-old generation are more likely to attend fitness studios than any other age group.
 It also found that the higher age bracket (35 to 54-year-olds) was more likely to attend traditional fitness facilities.”

-HIIT burns lots of calories in less the time
+HIIT burns lots of calories in less time

 HIIT workouts have been proven to offer the quickest results.
 You can spend less time working out while burning the same amount of calories.